-- 1. If the dam is not removed, provision should be made for dewatering provide a way to dewater the pond for dam maintenance. - 2.
-If the dam is not removed, evaluate an emergency spillway design should be evaluated to improve safety at and downstream of the dam structure and lower flood elevations in the pond area. - 3.
-Manage Ssediment should be managed more effectively in the Mill Pond area. - 4.
-Enhance_d-recreational opportunities should be provided and maintained in the Mill Pond area. - 5.
-Improve Hhabitat quality for aquatic and terrestrial wildlife should be improved in the Mill Pond area. - 6.
-Evaluate Aaquatic organism passage through the Mill Pond and dam area should be evaluated as a part of potential improvements.
+- 1. If the dam is not removed, provide a way to dewater the pond for dam maintenance - 2.
+If the dam is not removed, evaluate an emergency spillway design to improve safety at and downstream of the dam structure and lower flood elevations in the pond area - 3.
+Manage sediment more effectively in the Mill Pond area - 4.
+Enhance recreational opportunities in the Mill Pond area - 5.
+Improve habitat quality for aquatic and terrestrial wildlife in the Mill Pond area - 6.
+Evaluate aquatic organism passage through the Mill Pond and dam area as a part of potential improvements

 These objectives are not prioritized, but their implementation depends on what alternatives are considered for the Mill Pond and dam.
-Chapter 6 will include a discussion of four alternatives for the Mill Pond and dam area.
-A number of these management objectives to improve the Mill Pond and dam area also overlap with objectives for, and provide benefit to, water quality, the fishery, habitat, and recreational use for adjacent areas in the Oak Creek watershed, which are discussed in other sections.
+Chapter 6 will include a discussion of alternatives for the Mill Pond and dam area.

-Co-benefits from Addressing Mill Pond and Dam Objectives
+Co-Benefits from Addressing Mill Pond and Dam Objectives

 Achieving individual Mill Pond and dam management objectives would provide additional benefits beyond the problems the objectives are intended to address.
-These co-benefits fall into three broad classes: co-benefits that address other Mill Pond and dam objectives, co-benefits that address issues within other focus areas of this plan, and co-benefits that address other desirable goals outcomes that are not encompassed in the immediate goals of this plan.
+These co-benefits fall into three broad classes: cobenefits that address other Mill Pond and dam objectives, co-benefits that address issues within other focus areas of this plan, and co-benefits that address other desirable outcomes that are not encompassed in the immediate goals of this plan.